GrimLaurent/manakit/packages/src/README.md

 **Test in local project**

-You have the possibility with a build to use **ManaKit** on your project locally without having to go through the npm repository.
+You have the possibility with a build to use **Manakit** on your project locally without having to go through the npm repository.

 In your project use the **npm link**.

     npm link manakit

-With each new local build of ManaKit, your linked project will be synchronized
+With each new local build of Manakit, your linked project will be synchronized

 ### Mode Publish

-**Only Laurent Grimaldi has the rights to publish the ManaKit.**
+**Only Laurent Grimaldi has the rights to publish the Manakit.**
-**Submit your Merge Request to the reviewer at @GrimLaurent**
+**Submit your Merge Request to the reviewer at @Lalattyna**